 Senecio's business, educational and governmental partnerships have supported the company's work for 30 years.
-Desktop applications such as IPSS, demography's first GUI projection program; MaCATI, one of the earliest CATI systems and the first for the Macintosh; and AskAnywhere, an early web-based, cross-platform, multilingual survey delivery system defined Senecio's software efforts in its early years.
+Desktop applications include IPSS, demography's first GUI projection program; MaCATI, one of the earliest CATI systems and the first for the Macintosh; and AskAnywhere, an early web-based, cross-platform, multilingual survey delivery system defined Senecio's software efforts in its early years.
 More recently, mobile applications have dominated development efforts.
-Examples include This Area, an iPhone app instantly displaying block group or census tract data given a user's geolocation, Public Places, mapping essential public services anywhere in the U.S., Locate2Learn, a fast-paced educational game combining no-stake quizzes with low energy Bluetooth beacons and mobile phones, and AUGVENTS (corporate-startup), an event marketing app linking event geolocation with mapping and augmented reality.
+Examples include This Area, an iPhone app instantly displaying block group or census tract data given a user's geolocation, Public Places, mapping essential public services anywhere in the U.S., and AUGVENTS (corporate-startup), an event marketing app linking event geolocation with mapping and augmented reality.

 Along with its software development efforts, Senecio continues basic research into the possible use of satellite imagery to derive population estimates, searching for methane-emitting lost oil and gas wells, and estimating the presence of cyanotoxins in desert sandstorms.